SyndaKitty/Ideas/README.md

 [Aetherium/Daedalus](https://github.com/SpencasaurusRex/Aetherium) | A 2D naval spaceship fighting game.
 This is actually the idea that got me into game dev, just never got around to fleshing this out
 [Budgeter](https://github.com/SpencasaurusRex/Budgeter) | A website that will allow me to create and manage my budget by categorizing transactions
 [Stargate Strategy Game](https://github.com/SpencasaurusRex/Stargate-Warfare) | A game heavily inspired by the Stargate franchise that would take place in the alternate reality where the SGC was destroyed by the Goauld.
 The player would have to settle on a new planet and rebuild human civilization to build an army and strike back.
 I have several conflicting directions I want to take this, so this is shelved for now
+GitHub Navigation | Browser extension or similar, that would allow more easily navigating codebases on GitHub.
+For example navigating to another class just by clicking on the class's name while looking at the code.
 Portfolio Website | A website to show off all of my projects Wire Generator | Generates wires that cross but don't run against one another.
 Solves using backtracking and random choices.
 I made this a couple years ago in processing, but I want to port to something else.
 Would make a neat screen saver
 Lazarus | A story and world that I started writing and fleshing out around 2017.
 Very intriguing to me but I'm not sure where I can go with it